 The Marine Management Organisation (MMO) published its statistical report UK Sea Fisheries Statistics 2013 on the 25th September 2014.

 The report includes detailed figures on the UK fishing fleet, the number of fishermen, the quantity and value of landings, international trade and the state of key fishing stocks.

 The full report and supplementary tables are available to download from the GOV.UK website.

-A brief summary of the report is available to download on the DARD website.
+A brief summary of the report is available to download on the DAREA website.